riya2498/Healthcare_Repo/abstract.md

 5. Handling Outliers: We employed the Z-score method to detect them.
 According to this method, a data point is classified as an outlier if its Z-score falls outside the range of (-3) to (+3).
 Our analysis indicated that both the 'Age' and 'Number_of_Virtual_Meetings' columns do not exhibit significant bias.

-Key performance Indicators:
-1) Impact on mental health based on the mode of work.
-2) Work-life balance varies significantly based on the hours worked and virtual meetings attended
-3) Visualization of Mental Health Conditions based on Region.
-4) What is the relation of stress levels on quality of sleep and productivity changes?
-5) How has remote work impacted productivity across different job roles and industries?
-6) Are employees experiencing higher levels of social isolation more likely to report lower satisfaction with remote work?
-7) What is the impact of physical activity on the mental health condition of remote workers?